 Because your body adapts to training, you do not want to do anything different on race day than you do during your training.
 So get used to taking in water and fluids with electrolytes, especially during your long training runs.
 Come race day, make sure you drink early and drink often—running 26.2 miles uses a lot of fluids.
 You need to replace electrolytes to properly hydrate your cells and stave off dehydration.

 Not all marathons are created equal.
-The first time you attempt 26.2 miles, you do not want to run ten miles straight uphill or battle sub-freezing temperatures.
+The first time you attempt 26.2 miles, you do not want to run 10 miles straight uphill along the course or battle sub-freezing temperatures.
 Choose a marathon that is relatively flat, friendly, and temperate.
 It will not actually be easy, but you can help yourself by choosing a race that does not require running in a parka or climbing 10,000-foot peaks.